mpapad/mpapad.github.io/_pages/projects.md

 Duration: 1 year: from 1-9-2015 to 31-8-2016.

 ## TDHCS: “Testing and Debugging Highly Configurable Systems”.
 Fonds National de la Researche Luxembourg - Inter Mobility.
 This is a mobility project to support my visit to the Software Systems Engineering group (SSE) at the University College of London (UCL), UK.
-I am the PI of this project and the local host (in UCL) is Professor Mark Harman.
 The project has the aim to forge a tight connection between the SSE and the SerVal (Luxembourgish group) research groups, by conducing research on mutation testing and the test of highly configurable systems.

 Duration: 2 years: from 1-6-2014 to 30-11-2015.

 ## BGL-DevOps: “Software Testing in a DEVOPS environment” Industrial funding, with BGL (SnT partner).
-This is industrial competitive funding, part of the SnT partnership program, with BGL (BNP Paribas group) company, for which Yves Le Traon was the principal investigator.
-The project supports a PostDoc position.
-I am the leading researcher of the project, supervising the Post-Doctoral researcher and significantly contribute to the project implementation.
+This is industrial competitive funding, part of the SnT partnership program, with BGL (BNP Paribas group) company.
 The project is about test maintenance (automatically maintaining) of functional test suites.
 In particular the project deals with the maintenance of Keyword-Driven Test suites that are used by BGL.

 Duration: 3 years: from 1-9-2017 to 31-8-2020.